 These paintings of homes, children, and vacation spots bring joy, a lasting joy, to the people who want them created.”
 Mary said.

-Dr. Edoardo Mungiello, Freehold fine artist, author, and Art History professor will continue his lecture series Artists and Their Cities at the gallery on Sunday, March 5, 2020 from 3-5 pm* with “London and the pre-Raphaelites 1840-1880.”
+Dr. Edoardo Mungiello, Freehold fine artist, author, and Art History professor will continue his lecture series Artists and Their Cities with “A Town that Survived Itself, Florence in the Age of Brunelleschi 1410-1450.”
+Date and time will be announced.

 We at the Freehold Art Gallery would like to wish a very Happy Holiday to our loyal patrons and artists and to the broader Freehold community.
 As we usher in a new decade together, may Peace, Love and Art grow exponentially across the globe.

 Do your holiday shopping at Freehold Art Gallery where our artists have put together a specially priced exhibit of exquisite art for under $200.
 Desk art, table art, wall art, ceramics and jewelry make unique gifts for teachers, friends and family.
 Our holiday show runs through the Holiday Season

 Opening Reception September 21, 4-7 pm.
 The public is invited to celebrate Elaine’s life and work with her family and friends at our opening reception.

 Receptions are also scheduled for 4-6 pm on October 13 and 7:30 – 9:30 pm October 25.
 Guitarist Amy Schlinder from the band ViRAGO will perform along with special guest Chip Hodges on the fiddle for an interesting and eclectic musical backdrop to Life, Love and Works of Elaine Smith.